 Kesh Binnash - 2

-“Kesh Binnash-2” is an everyday style Potochitro(scroll painting) by Shambhu Acharya.
-He painted the handmade scroll in natural orange and used it as a backdrop to portray the eternal imagery of rural Bangla.
-Coming out of the comfort zone of history, myths, and religion, he painted something mundane.
-In this Potochitro he painted two women sitting in a courtyard and braiding their hair.
-Through this, he captured the bond and relationship of a lifetime.
-Being true to his craft, he used colors made of natural elements.
+“Kesh Binnash-2” is a patachitra, or scroll painting, by Shambhu Acharya where he veers away from tradition to portray everyday life.
+He painted the handmade scroll with natural orange and used it as a backdrop to create an eternal imagery of rural Bengal.
+Setting aside his preoccupation with history, myths, and religion, which are the staples for any traditional chitrakar or patuas, Shambhu painted something mundane.
+In this painting he painted two village women sitting at a courtyard while one is braiding the hair of another.
+Through this, he captures the bond and relationship of a lifetime.
+Being true to his craft, he used vivid colours made of natural ingredients.

 Artist Art Style